padiazg/ubuntu-samba-ad-container/README.md

-## Samba 4 AD container based on Alpine Linux
+## Samba 4 AD container
+A simple domain controller using Samba

 ### Credits
 Some parts are collected from: